A Blind Deconvolution Technique Based on Projection Onto Convex Sets for Magnetic Particle Imaging: THEORY AND METHODS

 where

-Here, $s(t)$ is the signal with relaxation delays, $s_{adiab}(t)$ is the adiabatic MPI signal without relaxation delays, and $u(t)$ is the Heaviside step function.
+Here, $s(t)$ is the signal with relaxation effects, $s_{adiab}(t)$ is the adiabatic MPI signal without relaxation delays, and $u(t)$ is the Heaviside step function.
 This simple but powerful model was previously shown to provide a very good match to x-space MPI data across a wide range of drive field frequencies and amplitudes \cite{croft, croft2}.
-At the chosen operating frequency and amplitude, a realistic relaxation time constant of $\tau= 0.5$ $\mu s$ was incorporated based on previous experimental results at 25 kHz \cite{croft}.
-The resulting signal was then processed via x-space reconstruction, following a $\tau/2$ time-delayed speed compensation, i.e.,
+At the chosen operating frequency and amplitude, a realistic relaxation time constant of $\tau= 0.5$ $\mu s$ was incorporated based on previous experimental results \cite{croft}.
+After direct feedthrough filtering, the resulting MPI signal for each pFOV was processed via x-space reconstruction \cite{goodwill2,goodwill3,lu} that incorporated a $\tau/2$ time-delayed speed compensation \cite{croft}:

-where $x_s(t)$ is the instantaneous position of the FFP and $\gamma$ is a scalar as given in \cite{croft}.
-Here, the time delay in speed compensation widely makes up for the effective delay induced by relaxation \cite{croft}.
+Here, $x_s(t)$ is the instantaneous position of the FFP and $\gamma$ is a scalar.
+In this equation, the time delay in speed compensation widely makes up for the effective position shift in the image that would otherwise be induced by relaxation \cite{croft}.